A Idioms

 - to not be alert to an opportunity

-I think I was asleep at the switch.
-I did not know that the job was available so I never applied for it.
+I was asleep at the switch.
+I did not know about the job so I did not apply for it.

 assault and battery